teachmex/numpy/README.md

-# Numpy 'How To' by TEACH ME CODES
+# How To Numpy by TEACH ME CODES